The prevalence and persistence of ethnic and racial harassment and its impact on health: a longitudinal analysis

 The project is funded by the Economic and Social Research Council (ESRC) under the Secondary Data Analysis Initiative.
 It uses Understanding Society, which includes an Ethnic Minority Boost, to understand how ethnic minorities in the UK experience harassment and its impact on their lives.

-The project will look at several research areas:
+The project looked at several research areas:

 There has been a spike in hate crimes following Brexit, evident in the recent report on hate crimes published by the Home Office and extensively reported in the media.
 The Home Office publishes annual reports on hate crime statistics based on police reports.
 However, these sources do not provide information on who experiences the harassment.
 The last report to provide such information was based on a 1994 survey.
 As part of this project, we have produced a report on “Who experiences ethnic and racial harassment” based on a large nationally representative survey of UK residents, Understanding Society.
 The survey started in 2009 and continues to interview the same people every year.
 Our research addresses the following questions: